nirv-ai/docs/vault/README.md

 # debian compatible host (only tested on ubuntu)

 # directory structure matches:
-├ you-are-here
 ├── configs
 │   └── vault
-│   │   └── core # init files for upstream vualt server
+│   │   └── core        # init files for the upstream vualt server
 │   │   └── ${REPO_DIR} # init files for this monorepo's vault instance
-│   │   │   ├── # ^ directories above may contain any of: (in initialization order)
+│   │   │   ├──         # core/$REPO_DIR: may contain any of the following (in initialization order)
 │   │   │   ├── vault-admin/*
 │   │   │   ├── policy/*
 │   │   │   ├── token-role/*